 [slider]Let’e start with your most important piece of equipment, your kiln. yes and if you want a quality piece of equipment, that will last a lifetime look at these ..http://croftkilns.com

-Supplies I use and sell, you can check out here. http://croftkilns.com/accessories/ These are just a few thing to make it easy for you to find that are not available in one location.
+Enameling Supplies I use and sell, you can see here. http://croftkilns.com/accessories/ These are just a few thing to make it easy for you to find that are not available in one location.
 I have the enameling brushes, tuff break, kiln cloth, shelves for your kiln floor protection, and kiln cloth.
 Check it out.

 The Book, best I have seen and used is “Enamels, Enameling, Enamelist” link to Amazon